 - Fouls.
 All fouls result in a check ball.
+There are no "and ones" or free throws.
 Players cannot foul out but coaches may remove a player temporarily or permanently for overly rough play or excessive fouling.

 - Quarter substitution/break.
-At five, ten and fifteen minutes the scorekeeper will call for subs which takes effect at the next dead ball.
-Coaches or players can request a one minute water break at each of these breaks, but the 20 minute clock keeps running.
+At four, eight and twelve minutes the scorekeeper will call for subs which takes effect at the next dead ball.
+Coaches or players can request a one minute water break at each of these breaks, but the 16 minute clock keeps running.

 - Free throw tie breaker.
-If games is tied after 20 minutes, players will shoot free throws in a shoot-out format until winner is determined.
+If games is tied after the last possession, players will shoot free throws in a shoot-out format until winner is determined.

 Open gyms will consist of a short skills refresher lesson (first 15 minutes) followed by 5 on 5 scrimmages conducted by volunteer and/or professional coaches.